kreutzch/kreutzch.github.io/docs/index.markdown

  </div>
 <div style="margin-left: 25px;">
 <p>Christin Katharina Kreutz is a postdoctoral researcher at TH Köln - University of Applied Sciences in the <i>Information Retrieval Research</i> group lead by <a href="https://ir.web.th-koeln.de/people/philipp-schaer/">Prof. Dr. Philipp Schaer</a>.
-In 2022 she completed her doctoral studies in Computer Science at Trier University under supervision of <a href="https://www.uni-trier.de/en/university/faculties-and-departments/faculty-iv/study-courses/computer-science/chairs/databases-and-information-systems/team/prof-dr-schenkel">Prof. Dr. Ralf Schenkel</a>.
+In 2022 she completed her doctoral studies in Computer Science at Trier University under supervision of <a href="https://www.uni-trier.de/en/university/faculties-and-departments/faculty-iv/study-courses/computer-science/chairs/databases-and-information-systems/team/prof-dr-schenkel">Prof. Dr. Ralf Schenkel</a> with a thesis titled <a href="resources/Thesis.pdf">Information Systems on Bibliographic Metadata for Researchers</a>.
 </p>
 <p>
-Her research tackles different aspects related to information systems, mainly on bibliographic metadata with a focus on researchers' perspectives such as scholarly recommendation, scientometrics and domain-specific query languages.</p>
+Her research tackles different aspects related to digital libraries with a focus on human perspectives such as construction and evaluation of user interfaces, scholarly recommendation, scientometrics or domain-specific query languages.</p>

 <p style="color:grey">Contact: ckreutz (at) acm (dot) org  <span>&#8226;</span> <a href="https://twitter.com/kreutzch">@kreutzch</a></p>
 </div>